 We also educate to help you better understand your condition.
 Certain harmful habits may exacerbate TM dysfunction, so we show you how to avoid these habits.
 Many of these treatments could be covered by your insurer.
 Our administrative staff can help confirm your coverage, so don’t hesitate to contact them if you have any questions.

 For over 25 years, Michigan Head & Neck Institute has provided compassionate high-quality care to clients in Warren and surrounding communities.
 As a trusted TMJ doctor, Dr. Richard Klein along with our experienced staff treat TMJ disorders, sleep apnea and related conditions.
 We want to help restore your health and quality of life, and we’d love to hear from you!
-Visit our contact page and enter your info to schedule a consultation.
-You can also call our practice at (586) 588-9444.
+Contact our practice at (586) 573-0438.